LauraMack/Fetch/README.md

 ### Home

-- A search bar: search by name or by skillset
+- A search bar: search by name or by skillset.
-- Find users by category:
+- Find users by category.
-  House Sitting
-  Drop-in Visits
-  Dog Walking
-  Last Minute Transport
-  Daycare
-  Overnight Boarding
 - Easily set your location and have the users nearest you appear first on the home page.
 - Sign in or sign up for Fetch.